-Through this procedure, the juice gets a jam consistency, concentrating its sugar levels via water evaporation.
-In Marsala, this cooked juice gives a slightly bitter and velvety taste.
-Mistella is obtained from late harvest Grillo grapes variety.
+Mistelle (Mistella) can also be added when tanning.
+This is obtained from late harvest Grillo grapes.
 These grapes are crushed in barrels that contain alcohol, usually brandy, which prevents fermentation.
 The addition of mistella gives a strong, sweet taste to the beverage.

 Marsala Ruby is obtained from the black grape varieties Pignatello, Nero d’Avolato, Mascalese, and Nerello.

-Some Ruby varieties are blended with white grapes, although the percentage of white grapes juice can’t exceed 30%.
+Some Ruby varieties are blended with white grapes, although the percentage of white grape juice can’t exceed 30%.